toniamichael94/MainProjectCOS301/README.md

 ********************************************************************************
 User Manual
 ********************************************************************************
--The first page that displays will be the order page.
+- The first page that displays will be the order page.
 Here you can view the menu i.e. the menu items, the prices and the configurable daily specials.
 You will be able to select meal items here to purchase.

--If you hasn't logged on, the system will prompt you to log on in order to facilitate the order of the meal items.
+- If you hasn't logged on, the system will prompt you to log on in order to facilitate the order of the meal items.

--If you do not exist on the system, you will be prompted to register on the system and then log in.
+- If you do not exist on the system, you will be prompted to register on the system and then log in.

 -Once you have been logged in (using your Resolve employee number as a username), the system will check the total price of the meal items against your configurable spending limit to ensure that this limit is not exeeded.